vele616/monorepo/packages/jobboard/website/content/jobs/seo-content-manager-remote-working-available-6-month-contract-quidco-FlLYu.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/quidco"
 companyWebsite: "https://quidco.bamboohr.com/jobs/"
-summary: "Quidco is searching for a seo content manager that has 3+ years of writing, editing and publishing high quality content."
+summary: "Quidco is searching for a SEO Content Manager that has 3+ years of writing, editing and publishing high quality content."
 summaryBackup: "Excited about #content, #management, #jira?
 Check out this job post!"
 featured: 20
 ---